 Basic council funds come from council tax, rates and central government (which does not specify how much of its grant is for libraries).
 They must compete at local level with all the council’s other services.

 Decisions are made in the context of the ‘local plan’, neighbourhood planning and possible contributions from property developers.
-How to work it: Championing Archives and Libraries within Local Planning.
+How to work it: Championing Archives And Libraries Within Local Planning (from Arts Council England).

 For 30 working days each year, the Local Audit and Accountability Act 2014 gives people the right to look in detail at how councils spend their money.
 Each council has a different deadline.
 The Peoples’ Audit.

 Many organisations – too many – have some responsibility for public libraries.

 The MHCLG (Ministry of Housing, Communities & Local Government) ultimately holds the purse-strings.
 It is the central government department responsible for local government.
 Every year, it determines how much each local council will get in funds from central government.